 Kava: Alternate Ways to Drink Kava

 There are several alternate ways to drink kava that are every bit as effective -- and far, far more delicious -- than traditional methods of preparation.
-Take, for instance, kava drink mixes.
-These mixes, made with the organic, Hawaiian-grown Mahakea strain of kava, fuse this wonderful powdered root with organic, all-natural ingredients for an easy-to-use, tasty blend.
-Available in cocoa, tropical, spice, and banana/vanilla flavors, this mix can easily be blended, either by hand or in a blender, with water.
+Take, for instance, our kava powder mixes.
+These mixes, made with our organic, Hawaiian-grown Mahakea strain of kava, fuse this wonderful powdered root with organic, all-natural ingredients for an easy-to-use, tasty blend.
+Available in Cocoa, Tropical, Chai Spice, and Banana/Vanilla flavors, this mix can easily be blended with water, either by hand or in a blender.
 One of many alternate ways to drink kava, these mixes are quick and easy to prepare, tasty, and help support the ability of the body and mind to relax*.
-These mixes are “instant” in the true sense of the word -- they are microfiltered, first being extracted into coconut milk and water, and then dried.
+Gone are the days of tedious, messy extraction with cheesecloth, only to be followed by choking down gulp after gulp of bitter, barely-dissolved root powder.
+And for those of our customer who love curling up with a warm beverage, these powder mixes can even be blended into warm water to create "kava tea".
+Just be sure not to use water over 120 degrees Fahrenheit to preserve the constituents in your drink.

 Yet another of the alternate ways to drink kava is Kava Elixir.
 These concentrated products, available only through Kona Kava Farm, are available in 1X and 5X concentrations, and are formulated with an organic blend of fermented grapes.
 These elixirs taste good enough to consume by themselves, or mixed in a little water.
 Also available are elixirs which blend kava and blue lotus.
 Blue lotus is thought to work synergistically with kava to enhance and broaden the relaxing experience of using kava.
 These elixirs represent the latest (and some would say, the best) of the alternate ways to drink kava.